hwen/tag-wrapper/README.md

 # tag-wrapper

-This is the README for your extension "tag-wrapper".
+This is the README for this extension.

 ## Features